-The 11th century Dudley Castle is situated at the heart of the zoo, and is home to Castle Creatures an interactive medieval experience featuring live animals.
+The 11th century Dudley Castle, which this year is celebrating 950 years of its motte and bailey structure, is situated at the heart of the zoo, and is home to Castle Creatures an interactive medieval experience featuring live animals.
 The exhibit tells the story of the Earl of Dudley's family and explains the history of the castle.
 It houses animal exhibits showing how medieval folk lived in close proximity with species, such as rats and bats, as part of everyday life.

 Dudley Zoological Gardens is unique: a zoo with Planet Earth’s rarest species set around an 11th century castle incorporating the world's largest single collection of Tectons.
-The structures have stood the test of time and eighty years on Dudley Zoo has the world's largest single collection of Tectons which in 2009 received World Monument Status.
+In 2009 they received World Monument Status.

 There are lions and tigers, snakes and spiders.
 Go wild at Dudley Zoo!
 Come face-to-face with lemurs as they roam in the trees.
 Watch amazing birds of prey, feed nectar to colourful birds in Lorikeet Lookout, meet friends on the farm and look out for ghosts in the castle.
 Gift shop, restaurant, face painting and land train are all available.